Kucoin/kucoin-api-docs-hf/source/localizable/index.html.md

 | orderId | Order id of the cancelled order |

-## Cancellation of high-frequency order by clientOid
+## Cancellation of order by clientOid
 ```json
 // response
 {